cstanca1/storm-vagrant/README.md

 storm-vagrant
 =============

-Vagrant config to create a virtualized Storm cluster
+Vagrant config to create a virtualized Apache Storm 1.0.2 cluster